epfl-dlab/PauseToken/experiments.md

 ### Training Specifications

 The table below shows the training specifications for each model.
+They are all trained for 10 outerloops (10 times rollout on whole dataset + SFT on roullouts).